-by phone call or voice mail by 9 a.m. on the first business day following the noncompliance.
-The permittee shall also notify the AZPDES Individual Permits Unit in writing within 5 days of the noncompliance event to AZPDES@azdeq.gov.
-The permittee shall include in the written notification: a description of the noncompliance and its cause; the period of noncompliance, including dates and times, and, if the noncompliance has not been corrected, the time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+by phone call or voice mail on the first business day following the noncompliance.
+The Permittee shall also submit an electronic report within 5 days of the noncompliance event using the myDEQ electronic portal provided by ADEQ.
+The Permittee shall include in the electronic notification: a description of the noncompliance and its cause; the period of noncompliance, including dates and times, and, if the noncompliance has not been corrected, the time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.